xia2/xia2/doc/sphinx/multiplex-multi-crystal.rst

 One feature of xia2.multiplex is the ability to optionally trigger further processing of subsets of the data.
-This guide provides an updated description of the different clustering options, which have been updated to use more intuitively named options in xia2/DIALS versions greater than v3.18, as well as incorporating some additional features developed since this initial publication.
+This guide provides an updated description of the different clustering options, which have been updated to use more intuitively named options in xia2/DIALS versions greater than v3.22, as well as incorporating some additional features developed since this initial publication.

 ---------------------------------------
 Scaling and merging of dataset clusters
 ---------------------------------------
-*To trigger further scaling and merging of clusters, set the option* ``output_clusters=True``.
+*To trigger further scaling and merging of clusters, set the xia2.multiplex option* ``output_clusters=True``.
+Note that the clustering options described here can also be run standalone with the ``xia2.cluster_analysis`` program, using the xia2.multiplex scaled data files (``scaled.expt``, ``scaled.refl``) as input, but each cluster will not be further scaled and merged.

+Dataset clustering can be performed based on a hierarchical dendrogram analysis (``clustering.method=hierarchical``) or on density-based analysis of the cosym coordinates (``clustering.method=coordinate``).

-Datasets can be clustered on two metrics; correlation coefficient clustering, based on pairwise correlations between datasets, and 'cos-angle' clustering, based on angular separation of datasets in the cosym coordinate space.
+Hierarchical clustering can be performed on one of two metrics; correlation coefficient clustering, based on pairwise correlations between datasets, and 'cos-angle' clustering, based on angular separation of datasets in the cosym coordinate space.
-The clustering method is controlled by the parameter ``clustering.method``, which can be set to ``cos_angle``, ``correlation`` or ``cos_angle+correlation``.
+The hierarchical clustering method is controlled by the parameter ``hierarchical.method``, which can be set to ``cos_angle``, ``correlation`` or ``cos_angle+correlation``.
 For the method(s) chosen, a number of clusters up to ``max_output_clusters`` (default value 10) will be scaled and merged, if they meet the following criteria which are controlled via the program parameters:

 1. They have at least a completeness of ``min_completeness`` (default value 0).
 2. They have at least a multiplicity of ``min_multiplicity`` (default value 0).
-3. The number of datasets in the cluster is at least ``min_cluster_size`` (default value 2)
+3. The number of datasets in the cluster is at least ``min_cluster_size`` (default value 5)
 4. The maximum height of the cluster (height being the value of the dendrogram height as shown in the xia2.multiplex clustering output) is below ``max_cluster_height`` (default value 100).

 If the clustering method is set to ``cos_angle+correlation``, then the max height for the two clustering methods are controlled individually with the parameters ``max_cluster_height_cc`` and ``max_cluster_height_cos``.